Blockchain Commons produces projects that fulfill its Vision.

 Blog: June TweetStorms on #SmartCustody Adversaries, 1-on-1 Advice, Supporting Smart Custody Book v2 (6/3/20)

 The Use of Advanced Cryptographic Tools to Improve the Care, Maintenance, Control, and Protection of Digital Assets.
 This five-chapter (186-page) book is intended to make you rethink the security of your digital assets.
 It puts together a risk-modeling system with two additional building blocks: a cold-storage scenario for managing self-custody; and an extensively detailed list of potential adversaries.
-By working through the book, you can determine which adversaries are actually the most dangerous to your assets, and adjust your own self-custody scenario to accomodate them.
+By working through the book, you can determine which adversaries are actually the most dangerous to your assets, and adjust your own self-custody scenario to accommodate them.
 Additional chapters talk about fiduciary duties with regard to digital assets.

 A v2.0 of this book is in the planning stage, to improve the accessibility of the course, to support additional hardware tools, and to introduce multi-signature scenarios.
 Our multisig design article, our sharding design article, our SSKR Dangers article, Timelock exploration article, and our multisig scenario will all be incorporated into #SC 2.0 in some form, per our #SC 2.0 outline.